bluetoother/ble-shepherd/README.md

 **ble-shepherd** is a BLE network controller running on node.js.
 It is an extension of BLE *central* device that aims to help you in building a BLE machine network with less effort.

-**ble-shepherd** has all the features you need in controlling your BLE network, monitoring and operating BLE *pheripheral* devices.
-This controller has carried many network managing things for you, i.e., auto scanning for *pheripheral* devices, storing(/reloading) connected devices records to(/from) the built-in database, configuring connection parameters, and notifying online/offline status of devices with auto reconnection.
+**ble-shepherd** has all the features you need in controlling your BLE network, monitoring and operating BLE *peripheral* devices.
+This controller has carried many network managing things for you, i.e., auto scanning for *peripheral* devices, storing(/reloading) connected devices records to(/from) the built-in database, configuring connection parameters, and notifying online/offline status of devices with auto reconnection.

 It is easy to set and receive notifications from remote *peripherals*.
 Furthermore, reading resources from and writing values to *periphrals* is also simple, here is an example: